rombert/desktop-maven-notifier/README.md

     mvn package

-To install the desktop notifier, simply copy `target/maven-desktop-notifier-*.jar` to the `lib/ext` directory of your Maven installation.
+To install the desktop notifier, simply copy `target/desktop-maven-notifier-*.jar` to the `lib/ext` directory of your Maven installation.

 ### Linux ###
-On Linux Maven Desktop Notifier uses `notify-send`.
+On Linux Maven Desktop Notifier uses `notify-send` and, where available, `kdialog`.
 Tests were performed on  Gnome 3, KDE 4, Unity but other compliant implementations, for instance those provided by Cinnamon and Xfce should work just fine.

 ### Mac OS X ###
 On Mac OS X 10.8 or higher, Maven Desktop Notifier uses `terminal-notifier`.
 Installation instructions for `terminal-notifier` can be found
 [here](https://github.com/alloy/terminal-notifier/).

+### Windows ###
+There is preliminary support for Windows 7 and 8 using [Snarl](http://sourceforge.net/projects/snarlwin/).

 ## Screenshots